hook0/hook0/README.md

 _Other operating systems may also work, but are not officially supported._

+d by license keys
+- You may not remove or obscure any licensing, copyright, or other notices

+# Related

+[Hook0 Cloud Status Page](https://status.hook0.com/)

+# ❤️ Contributing & Sponsoring
+Please read our [Contributing Guide](./contributing.md) before submitting Pull Requests.

+All security vulnerabilities should be reported in accordance with our Security Policy.

 # License

-Hook0 is free and the source is available.
-Versions are published under the [Server Side Public License (SSPL) v1](./LICENSE.txt).
+Hook0 is a premium open-source [Server Side Public License (SSPL) v1](./LICENSE.txt) project made possible with support from our passionate core team, talented contributors, and amazing Sponsors.
+Thank you all!

 The license allows the free right to use, modify, create derivative works, and redistribute, with three simple limitations:

 - You may not provide the products to others as a managed service
-- You may not circumvent the license key functionality or remove/obscure features protected by license keys
+- You may not circumvent the license key functionality or remove/obscure features protect
-- You may not remove or obscure any licensing, copyright, or other notices

-# Related

-[Hook0 Cloud Status Page](https://status.hook0.com/)
+© Hook0 SAS